aneldev/dyna-node-channels/README.final.md

     })
 ```

-And this is the receiver that
+And this is the receiver that will receive the messages

 ```
     const receiver = new DynaNodeChannelReceiver({
       dynaNodeChannelServiceAddress: 'feeder-service@n/localhost/33044',
       channel: 'footballGame',
-      accessKey: '####receiver-access-key',
+      accessToken: '####at-registration',
       onMessage: message => {
         const {
             data: {         // here we have the data posted to the channel